History Presentation

 Women Who Built Tacoma

-The Nosy Nif-A Wine Bar 2327 Tacoma Ave S, Tacoma, WA, United StatesWhat if Tacoma was built twice…once in lumber and brick and again in courage?
-Meet Mrs. Bethel Schneebeck, Miss Alice Humble, Dr. Ella Fifield, Mrs. Elsbeth Haering and Mrs. Violet Graham - strong women, business owners, well ahead of their time.
+Cogir at the Narrows 8201 6th Ave, Tacoma, WA, United StatesWhat if Tacoma was built twice…once in lumber and brick and again in courage?
+Meet Mrs. Bethel Schneebeck, Miss Alice Humble, Mrs. Elsbeth Haering, Mrs. Violet Graham - strong women, business owners, well ahead of their time.
 Not waiting to be invited into the room – but creating the room.
-Through…
+Through vision, risk and persistence,…

 -